bangdasun/LeetCode-bangda/2018/algorithms-summary.md

 In-place: similar with the idea of quick sort, use two pointers `i` and `j` start from left and end, ideally the number at left of `i` are all even, and number at right of `j` are all odd; if `A[i]` is even, increase it, if `A[j]` is odd, decrease it; if `A[i]` is odd and `A[j]` is even, swap them.
 Terminate iteration when `i` meet with `j`.

+#### 917. Reverse Only Letters (two pointers, stack)

+- My solution

+Two pointers: swap two letters pointed by two pointers `i`, `j` start from left and right, skip non-letters characters.

+- Public solution

+Stack: put all letters in a stack, then iterate through the string, if get a letter, then `pop()` the stack and append it to output; else, just append the character to output.

 #### X. Tips and Notice

 - Initialize iterate variable if use `while` loop.